jness12/jness12.github.io/README.md

 # Jennessa's BioAnalysis
-This is a page where I'll share some information about myself and the work I am doing in BioInformatics.
+This is a page where I'll share some information about myself and the work I am doing in Bioinformatics.
 So far, I've done some work to analyze data on Penguins, and I've also done some work with the Great Lake's Fish data.
-More recently, I have worked on finding the Origin of replication using a genome, as well as some w
+More recently, I have worked on finding the Origin of replication using a genome, as well as some work with a Volcano dataset.

 # About Me
 I am a biology major at Southern New Hampshire University and expect to graudate in 2024.
 This past semester I been apart of the club field hockey team, and have been working two part-time jobs at the CMC Hospital as a dietary aide associate and recently as a pharmacy technician at Walgreens.